lkoepsel/rasp-mDNS/README.md

     # after a warning regarding the "...authenticity of host..." and a few seconds, you will see the CLI prompt.
     ```

-**Optional** - An optional insurance step is to utilize this connection to implement an auto-connecting application as a startup application on the *RPi*.
+**Optional** - An insurance step is to utilize this connection to implement an auto-connecting application as a startup application on the *RPi*.
 This application will ping a local server with its host name and IP address.
 This ensures you have ready access to the *RPi* without having to go through determing its IP addrss again.
 This is particularly important when you move to a new network.

 ## (Optional) Startup Application to Automatically Ping a Server
 These steps will implement a small startup application on the *RPi* which pings a known IP address with its hostname and IP address.
 The server's IP address is saved in the *boot* folder of the *RPi* SD card, making it easy to update.